What Is A Ghost Kitchen? (& How To Make Yours A Success)

 3) Secure Your Funding

-Compared to a regular restaurant, a ghost kitchen requires a much smaller initial investment.
+A ghost kitchen requires a much smaller initial investment than a regular restaurant.
 You will have a smaller working space, fewer staff, and no storefront.
 Still, there are some startup costs, the major ones being payroll, inventory, and the kitchen itself.
 Food delivery software can also be expensive, depending on how much functionality you want it to have.

 4) Find Your Kitchen